FAB 5

-FAB 5 was a Greek reality TV show.
+FAB 5 is a Greek reality TV show.
 The show is based on the American show, Queer Eye.
 In each episode, the team of five men known collectively as the "Fab Five" perform a makeover (in the parlance of the show, a "make-better") on a man, revamping his wardrobe, redecorating his home and offering advice on grooming, lifestyle and food.

 The show premiered on 2 November 2011.